gboone/gboone.github.io/_posts/06-11-2014-work-from-wisconsin-part-one-madison.md

 ---
-title: "Work from Wisconsin Part one: Madison"
+title: "Work from Wisconsin part one: Madison"
 date: 2015-06-11
 tags:
 - work